-(11) Have disposable garbage bags in each dressing room and at ringside.
+(11) Have disposable garbage bags in each dressing room and at cage side or ringside.

 (12) Provide cleaning solution to be used for cleaning blood and debris in the cage or ring.
 A solution of 10% bleach and 90% water is an acceptable solution.